Statistics show that elderly drivers in parking lots can pose serious threats to pedestrians and other drivers.

 There are some factors that have consistently been shown to contribute to these types of accidents.
 These include:

 - Pedal misapplication: A crash may occur when an elderly driver mistakenly applies the gas pedal instead of the brake.
 This is often a result of a decline in the driver’s physical and mental abilities.

 - Backing up errors: With growing age, people lose the physical abilities that are important for safe driving.
 These include flexibility, coordination, strength, reaction time and range of motion.
 This makes it more difficult for seniors to turn to see other drivers while backing up.

 - Distractions: As people grow older, multitasking becomes increasingly difficult, and distracted driving can become a real issue.
 Performing some simple tasks simultaneously such as monitoring the GPS system or even talking to someone while driving can pose a more serious distraction to an older driver than a younger one.

 - Vision problems: Senior drivers develop vision problems as they age.
 Their field of vision becomes narrow and they may lose the ability to distinguish details.
-This makes it difficult for them to see and react to signals, signs, vehicles, bicyclists and pedestrians.
-They also become more sensitive to glare and low light, which makes it difficult for them see in sun’s bright light and at night.
-This increases their risk for causing crashes in general, and in parking lots too, because parking lots are often poorly lit.
+This makes it difficult for them to see and react to signals, signs, vehicles, bicyclists, and pedestrians.
+They also become more sensitive to glare and low light, which makes it difficult for them to see in the sun’s bright light and at night.
+This increases their risk for causing crashes in general, and in parking lots too because parking lots are often poorly lit.